-A future plan is to implement this proposal with an interactive tool that allows a user to rapidly prototype an information map given a small database or spreadsheet.
+teractive tool that allows a user to rapidly prototype an information map given a small database or spreadsheet.
 The tool would let the user adjust the mapping of attributes to visual properties, while applying the kinds of perceptual constraints on efficient search presented here.
 (The tool's function would be similar to VQE [6].)

 Efficient visual search in information maps is not possible in all cases.
-But maps that better employ our visual perception potentially have a great advantage over textual interfaces for understanding and managing information [4, 23].
-We believe that visual information tools can benefit from progress in vision science, by offering design guidance related to our perceptual capabilities.
+But maps that better employ our visual perception potentially have a great advantage over textual interfaces for understanding and managing information [5, 23].
+I believe that visual information tools can benefit from progress in vision science, by offering design guidance related to our perceptual capabilities.

-6.1 Acknowledgments
+6.1.
+Acknowledgments

 We thank Michael Oltmans, Tracy Hammond, Christine Alvarado, Glenn Evans, and Howie Shrobe (all at the MIT AI Lab) for helpful comments on an earlier draft.
 Thanks to Bart Anderson at the MIT Brain and Cognitive Sciences Department for his Visual Perception seminar that inspired this work.
-We also thank the anonymous reviewers for helpful feedback.
+I also thank the anonymous reviewers for helpful feedback.
 This research is sponsored by the The MIT Ford Motor Company Collaboration and MIT Project Oxygen.